How does morning after pill work? - 3D animation

 Not at all!
 The sooner the better go to pharmacy: the earlier you take POSTINOR, the higher the chance to prevent pregnancy.
 Some people call emergency contraceptive pills “morning after pills”.
 Well, you don’t have to wait until the morning after.
 You can take POSTINOR pill right away or use it up to three days after unprotected sexual intercourse or if you think your birth control method failed.

 How sure it is that I avoid pregnancy?

 If you take POSTINOR it is 99% sure that you avoid pregnancy*.
 The sooner you take it the better.

 How to take POSTINOR emergency contraception pill?

-For POSTINOR 1 tablet verions it is a single pill solution: only 1 pill, and you can easily avoid abortion.
+For POSTINOR 1 tablet versions it is a single pill solution: only 1 pill, and you can easily avoid abortion.
 You have to take the POSTINOR pill within 72 hours of having unprotected sex.
-There is 1 pill in the pack, and it has to be taken by women.
+There is 1 pill in the pack, and it has to be taken orally by women.